-- a A matter personal to a member of staff that is being considered by a meeting of council or the Human Resources committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Human Resources committee or, if he is not available, the vice-chair of the Human Resources committee of absence occasioned by illness or other reason and that person shall report such absence to the Human Resources committee at its next meeting. - c The chair of Human Resources committee or, in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Human Resources committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Town Clerk or, where appropriate, another employee shall contact the chair or, in their absence, the vice-chair of the Human Resources committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Human Resources committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Town Clerk relates to the chair or vice-chair of the Human Resources committee, this shall be communicated to another member of the committee, and shall be reported back and progressed by resolution of the Human Resources committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g The Council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted.
+- a A matter personal to a member of staff that is being considered by a meeting of council or the Human Resources committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Human Resources committee or, if he is not available, the vice-chairman of the Human Resources committee of absence occasioned by illness or other reason and that person shall report such absence to the Human Resources committee at its next meeting. - c The chairman of Human Resources committee or, in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Human Resources committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Town

+Clerk or, where appropriate, another employee shall contact the chairman or, in his absence, the vice-chairman of the Human Resources committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Human Resources committee.

-- h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Town Clerk and/or Chair of the Human Resources committee.
+- e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Town Clerk relates to the chairman or vice-chairman of the Human Resources committee, this shall be communicated to another member of the committee, and shall be reported back and progressed by resolution of the Human Resources committee. - f Any persons responsible for all or part of the management of staff shall treat, as confidential, the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The Council shall keep all written records relating to employees secure.
+All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Town Clerk and/or Chairman of the Human Resources committee.